Beta founding offer: lock in 50% off any plan for life, before the beta ends. Claim founding pricing →

 Frequently asked questions

 PPL distributes recorded-music royalties to record companies and performers, and the ISRC is the identifier it uses to match a reported play to a specific recording.
-It's a mandatory field in PPL's repertoire database and the key to matching UK and international usage reports.
+It's a mandatory data attribute in PPL's repertoire database of over 28 million tracks, and it's a named field in the track-by-track Programme Report PPL's webcast licence defines.
 When your play log has artist and title but no ISRC, matching is slower and less reliable.

 No. PPL collects for the sound recording (paying record companies and performers); PRS for Music collects for the underlying song (paying songwriters and publishers).
-They're separate royalties — many users deal with both — and PPL is the recording side that ISRC-based reporting supports.
+They're separate royalties and separate licences (an online station needs both), and PPL is the recording side that ISRC-based reporting supports.

 Enrich your report free

 Not affiliated with PPL.
-SonoVault is an independent music metadata service and is not affiliated with, endorsed by, or connected to Phonographic Performance Limited (PPL).
+Sonovault is an independent music metadata service and is not affiliated with, endorsed by, or connected to Phonographic Performance Limited (PPL).
 We supply ISRC, label, and release data; you are responsible for your own membership, licences, and reporting, and for confirming PPL's current requirements.
 Always verify data before you submit it.
-Official sources: PPL — recording rightsholders (ISRC) · PPL — broadcast data reporting.
+Official sources: PPL - Linear Webcast Licence · PPL - broadcast data reporting · PPL - register your repertoire · PPL Repertoire Search.